keva-dev/keva/docs/src/guide/replication.md

 # Replication

 :::warning WIP
-This feature is in experimental
+This feature is in development
 :::

 ## How to run in replication mode